xeonrapture/webrunning-2.0-gear-generator/README.md

 Having everything but luck set to None means it randomizes everything.
 The luck variable is required.

+This is part of Webrunning 2.0, a loot-focused and video game-inspired TTRPG system based on traversing the internet through interconnected nodes of diverse genres.

 Go [here](https://publish.obsidian.md/xeonrapture/xr/XRRPG+2.0/Rule+Modules/Webrunning+2.0/Gear+Generation/Gear+Generation+and+Modification) to see all the Webrunning 2.0 Gear Generation rules and [here](https://publish.obsidian.md/xeonrapture/xr/XRRPG+2.0/Rule+Modules/Webrunning+2.0/Webrunning+2.0) to check out the rules as a whole.

+This system is a sub-system of the [XRRPG](https://publish.obsidian.md/xeonrapture/xr/XRRPG+2.0/XRRPG+2.0+Core+Rules), a sci-fantasy TTRPG built for flashy, narrative-focused anime fights where you manipulate the laws of physics.

-All this is part of the [Xeon Rapture](https://publish.obsidian.md/xeonrapture/xr/Xeon+Rapture) project!
+All this is part of the [Xeon Rapture](https://publish.obsidian.md/xeonrapture/xr/Xeon+Rapture) project, a work of sci-fantasy collaborative storytelling.

-Click [here](https://forms.gle/Ptyf1a82r9AZLhgR7) to give feedback on this code or any part of the XR project.
+Click [here](https://forms.gle/Ptyf1a82r9AZLhgR7) to give feedback.